corrieriluca/corrieriluca/README.md

 ### Hi there, I'm Luca Corrieri

-👋 I'm a Site Reliability Engineer and Data Engineer at [Theodo Cloud](https://cloud.theodo.com/) in Paris, France.
+👋 I'm a Site Reliability Engineer at [Theodo Cloud](https://cloud.theodo.com/) in Paris, France.

 ☁️ Currently working on Kubernetes, Terraform, AWS and GCP!